rbowen/presentations/talking-to-management/slides.md

 * Sustainability
 * Supply chain security

+* Your manager loves talking about the supply chain.
+They read an article about SBOMs last month, and have been looking for an opportunity to bring it up in conversation.

 * When you use a natural resource, you need to ensure that it's still around next year.

-* Your manager loved talking about the supply chain.
-They read an article about SBOMs last month, and have been looking for an opportunity to bring it up in conversation.

 * If your company is betting millions (billions?) of dollars on something that relies on an open source project, shouldn't they be